Early Exit

 Early Exit was not originally conceived as a particularly conceptual work.

-After Refrexion (2015), the first piece TM and I created using MuseScore, turned out well, I thought we should continue working in that way.
+After Refrexion (2015), the first piece TM and I created using MuseScore turned out well, and I felt we should continue in that direction.
 I began adding harmonies in MuseScore without any grand intention, and as I developed them further, this track emerged.

 At the time, I had not yet introduced Studio One.
 The entire production was completed within MuseScore.
 The mix was also done inside MuseScore, and the export was an MP3 at 128 kbps.
 It was not what would normally be considered a full mix.
 I simply adjusted the balance of the sounds that were generated.